-Café Northcote at The Cathedral is located in Blackburn Cathedral's new refectory space at Cathedral Court, an £8.5m new Cathedral Court Building.
+Café Northcote at The Cathedral is located in Blackburn Cathedral's refectory space at Cathedral Court.

-We offer modern café food with an eclectic feel, always staying loyal to our local producers and suppliers and Nigel Haworth will create the menu and café offerings.
-The new seven-day operation serves breakfast, lunch, coffees, teas, cakes and hot drinks and lunches to go.
+The café offers modern food with an eclectic feel, always staying loyal to local producers and suppliers, using fresh ingredients of the highest quality.
+Nigel Haworth has created the menu which includes breakfast, lunch, coffees, teas, cakes and hot drinks seven days a week (closed on bank holidays).

-The interior has been designed by Kathrine Haworth Interiors in conjunction with Cooper8 Consultancy and aims to use sustainable materials with local trade people.
-The colour scheme, in honey and orange tones, together with a three-dimensional honeycomb wall design behind the service counters, will reflect the town’s economic history through its symbol, the bee.
-The Blackburn Coat of Arms shows three bees in flight, the bee is an emblem of skill, perseverance and industry.
+The interior was designed by Kathrine Haworth Interiors in conjunction with Cooper8 Consultancy and aims to use sustainable materials with local tradespeople.
+The colour scheme in honey and orange tones, together with a three-dimensional honeycomb wall design behind the service counters, reflects the town’s economic history through its symbol, the bee which can be found on The Blackburn Coat of Arms.
+Showing three bees in flight, they are an emblem of skill, perseverance and industry.
 The coat of arms depicts the rich heritage of the textile industry and these together form the base of the design concept.